DataSystemsLab/recdb-postgresql/README.md

 ## How RecDB Works

 ### Loading Data
 We provide the MovieLens data to build a "Hello-World" movie recommendation application using RecDB.
 You can load the data using the sql script called "initmovielens1mdatabase.sql" stored in "./PostgreSQL" directory.
 We provide the dataset at "./PostgreSQL/moviedata / MovieLens1M/" directory.
-For instance, the ratings table may have a schema as follows:
+For instance, the ratings (i.e., ml_ratings) table may have a schema as follows:

 ```
 +-----------------------------+